 After complete preparation of the wall, you can proceed to paint.

-The paint should be well mixed.
+According to users, the paint should be well mixed.
 To speed up, you can use an electric drill.
 Acrylic paint is diluted with water in the proportions indicated on the package.

 The finished paint is poured into a paint tray or bucket.
 If not the entire jar is used, then it is tightly closed.
 In the open air, the paint dries quickly and becomes unusable.

-The paint should be designed for interior work-it is environmentally friendly.
+Experts believe that, the paint should be designed for interior work-it is environmentally friendly.
 The consumption and the number of layers required will be described on the packaging.

 After preparing the surface and arranging the workplace, you can proceed directly to painting the wall.
 In order for the paint to lay down correctly, follow several rules: